precondition/precondition.github.io/_posts/2021-02-19-qmk-heatmap.md

 ```
 Based on this, we can infer that the keycode `0x004` is positionned in the third row, second column and that `0x018` is positionned in the third row, third column.

-Thus, if you use a key *exclusively* in combos, there won't be any row,col information associated with that keycode in your `keylog.csv` and as such, the generator cannot infer what's the row and column of that key and it will remain "NA".
+Thus, if you use a key *exclusively* in combos, there won't be any row,col information associated with that keycode in your `keylog.csv` and as such, the generator cannot infer what's the row and column of that key and it will remain 254.
 This is why it helps to press every key of your keyboard at least once; to get a complete record.

 </details>